-The International Edvard Grieg Society (IGS), Grieg Academy/Grieg Research Centre at the University of Bergen and Edvard Grieg Museum Troldhaugen invite scholars and performers to the event Grieg Now!
+The International Edvard Grieg Society (IGS), together with the Grieg Academy Department of Music and Grieg Research Centre at University of Bergen, and the Edvard Grieg Museum Troldhaugen invite scholars and performers to the event Grieg Now!
 International Conference and Workshop in Bergen, Norway, 24–27 October 2019.

 Master class with Oslo String Quartet: Geir Inge Lotsberg, Liv Hilde Klokk, Magnus Boye Hansen, Øystein Sonstad

 Keynote speaker: Benedict Taylor, Director of Research, Edinburgh College of Art, University of Edinburgh

 Respondent and seminar leader: Kofi Agawu, Professor, City University of New York, Princeton University

 Participating staff from the Grieg Academy and Grieg Research Centre: